-western and central Pennsylvania, especially, In In western and central Pennsylvania, especially, conditions were had.
+In western and central Pennsylvania, especially, conditions were bad.
 Not only was there inade-quate official relief, the payment being only \$2 per destitute family per week, but this was not always paid in full.
-Only the amounts of money appropri-ated for relief work in each locality could be used for that purpose, according to official rulings, and frequently the amount provided was only a hair or two-thirds of what had been promised by head-ounters. quarters.
+Only the amounts of money appropriated for relief work in each locality could be used for that purpose, according to official rulings, and frequently the amount provided was only a half or two-thirds of what had been promised by headquarters.

-quarters.
-Not only that, but a part of the destitute families in each local unior's territory got money through the local relief committee from each payment, and some other family got the money the next week.
+Not only that, but a part of the destitute families in each local union's territory got money through the local relief committee from each payment, and some other family got the money the next week.
 Relief was not only inadequate, it was irregular.

-Since corruption and machine rule is common (Convirued on page 8)
+Since corruption and machine rule is common (Constanted on page 8)